FAQs About the Body Donor Program

 Q: What is the procedure for body donation?

-Once you have submitted the authorization form and received the wallet card, provided by Department of Neurobiology and Anatomy, you must sign and carry it with you in case of accidental death.
+Once you have submitted the authorization form and received the wallet card, provided by Department of Neurobiology, you must sign and carry it with you in case of accidental death.
 Inform your family of your plans.
 Your wish to donate your body can also be included in your will.

 Q: What is the law in Utah concerning body donation?